Calendar for Wednesday, Aug. 17

 EVENTS

 Exploring History Lunch Lecture, 11:30 a.m., Larry J. Ringer Library, 1818 Harvey Mitchell Parkway in College Station.
-College Station's Historic Preservation Committee and Parks and Recreation Department present monthly lecture.
-Topic: "Manning Smith Dance Legacy," presented by Sherry Smith Frisk.
+College Station’s Historic Preservation Committee and Parks and Recreation Department present monthly lecture.
+Topic: “Manning Smith Dance Legacy,” presented by Sherry Smith Frisk.
 Lunch registration closed.
-No reservations to attend lecture.
+Reservations not required to attend lecture.

 Get the Facts, 6 p.m., Larry J. Ringer Library, 1818 Harvey Mitchell Parkway in College Station.
 Series on nutrition tackles portion size, sodium, fat and added sugar.
 For ages 18 and older.

-Bourbon Conversations: Battle of the Whiskeys, 5:30 p.m., Grand Stafford Theater.
-Whiskey tastings and conversations led by Ross Guieb, executive director of the Bush Combat Development Complex at Texas A&M.
+Bourbon Conversations: Battle of the Whiskeys, 5:30 p.m., Grand Stafford Theater, 106 S. Main St. in Downtown Bryan.
+Whiskey tastings and conversations led by retired Col. Ross Guieb, executive director of the George H.W.
+Bush Combat Development Complex at Texas A&M.

 Wag Wednesdays, 3 to 6 p.m., Mo’s Irish Pub, 1025 University Drive, Suite 101 in College Station.
 “Yappy Hour” includes free dog ice cream.